cybozu-go/pod-security-admission/README.md

 ### Privileged

 The `Privileged` is an entirely unrestricted policy.
-Admission webhook will not work to Pods to which this policy is applied.
+Admission webhook does nothing to the Pods in namespaces with `Privileged` label.
 This policy should be applied to the Pods that are the core components for the Kubernetes cluster, such as network plugins.

 This policy will be applied to Pods that belong to namespaces with the following label: